 Your first step in planning a Funeral is to call a local Funeral Home.

-However, at the funeral home, the priest or deacon may lead prayers, proclaim the Word of God, and preach and bless the deceased's body, but there is no Mass with consecration and Holy Communion at the funeral home.
+A priest or deacon can go to a funeral home chapel to lead prayers, proclaim the Word of God, and preach and bless the deceased's body, but there is no Mass with consecration and Holy Communion at the funeral home.

 If you wish to celebrate the funeral within Holy Mass, you must request the funeral home to bring the deceased's body to the church.